 Thrift stores are magical places.
 You can find great deals on pre-used clothing, furniture, appliances, and accessories.
 The items may be vintage, luxury, or the most unexpected find.
 With a mix of products, it can be difficult finding the best things for you.
 Getting discouraged at thrift stores, while normal, can be avoided.
 The key to locating the best thrift stores and deals is both research and patience.

-Knowing where to find the types of items, you’re looking for at a steal is important.
+Knowing where to find the types of items you’re looking for at a steal is essential.
 Rather than keeping a mental note of thrifts you pass on the way to work, reading a list of the best ones in your area can help.
 This way, instead of trying to remember which shops you wanted to check out, they’re all in one spot.

 Below is a comprehensive guide of everything you need to know about New York City thrift stores.
 You’ll find information about them, how to find the best items, and some of the best thrift stores in the city.
 With this guide, you’ll never miss a great deal again.